...

 Notice of Discontinuance

-How can you remove court judgements from your credit file?
-However, the creditor would need to provide a letter of discontinuance.
-As such, the discontinuance letter can be obtained directly from the court.
+How can you remove court judgments from your credit file?
+Firstly, the creditor needs to provide a letter of discontinuance.
+Consequently, you can obtain this discontinuance letter directly from the court.

 However, not all creditors will sign a notice of discontinuance to remove the court judgement.